View Donna Birch's Obituary on thenorthwestern.com and share memories

 Donna is preceded in death by her parents, Rex and June (Newton) Lane.
 Donna is survived by her husband, Larry, her two children and eight grandchildren, brothers Larry (Dee) Lane and Barry (Terry) Lane, beloved nephews, nieces, aunts, uncles, and several cousins.

-A celebration of life service will be held at Calvary Bible Church in Oshkosh at 7 PM on Thursday, August 8.
+A celebration of life service will be held at Calvary Bible Church in Neenah at 7 PM on Thursday, August 8.
 Light snacks will follow the service.